March 2026 at Disney World: Crowd Calendar & Info

 March REFURBISHMENTS & NEW ATTRACTIONS

-For an overview of what’s on the horizon, see What’s New & Next at Walt Disney World in 2024 & Beyond.
+For an overview of what else is on the horizon, see What’s New & Next at Walt Disney World in 2026.

 We’ll start this free crowd calendar section with the same preface as other months—skip ahead a few paragraphs if you’ve already read it.
 Wondering why you don’t see a color-coded crowd calendar here?
 It’s because we don’t really trust them anymore and don’t think you should, either.
 If we just had a visual crowd calendar graphic here, many of you would only look at that and not read the accompanying explanation that covers what you might actually expect.
 That’d be doing you a disservice.

 While they can be useful tools, crowd calendars are one small piece of a much larger puzzle.
 We no longer choose our own Disney travel dates based exclusively upon crowd calendars and we’d likewise discourage you from doing so.
-Crowd calendars are increasingly less reliable because of the way Disney manipulates attendance patterns, staffing, closures, and ride capacity.
+While still useful, crowd calendars are less reliable because of the way Disney manipulates attendance patterns.

 Walt Disney World doesn’t release official attendance numbers, so crowd calendars utilize info like school schedules, airport traffic statistics, hotel pricing & occupancy, and other indicators as proxies for crowds.
-For years, this approach worked and made crowd calendars reliable.
-Walt Disney World attendance followed an identifiable pattern that tracked with the aforementioned proxies.
+As things once again return to normal and stabilize, Walt Disney World attendance is once again following a more identifiable pattern that tracks with the aforementioned proxies.

-Let’s start with the good news: early March 2024 should be a great time to visit because it’s a lull in crowds.
+Let’s start with the good news: early March 2026 should once again be a great time to visit because it’s a lull in crowds.
 That isn’t always the case, as years when Mardi Gras is at the beginning of the month (or end of February) result in an influx of visitors from Louisiana and other areas of the South.
-Thankfully, the worst weeks of winter will occur in mid-to-late February 2024.
+Thankfully, the worst weeks of winter will occur in mid-to-late February 2026.

-This is more or less normal, reflecting the lull between the popular Presidents’ Day and Mardi Gras holidays in late February and the start of Spring Break season in mid-March.
-Weekends will be busier, especially when the weather is nice.
+All of this is more or less normal, reflecting the lull between the popular Presidents’ Day and Mardi Gras holidays in late February and the start of Spring Break season in mid-March.
+Weekends will feel busier at EPCOT, especially if the weather is nice.

 March PRICING & DISCOUNTS

-As a result of Spring Breaks being fairly common in March, you typically won’t find much in the way of exceptional promotions.
-With that said, there are currently a surprising number of deals available for Annual Passholders, Florida residents, and even the general public.
+As a result of Spring Breaks being fairly common in March, you typically won’t find much in the way of exceptional promotions in a normal year.
 See All Current Walt Disney World Discounts for specifics.
-Some of these are actually quite good.

-Overall, March is a tale of two months–but also a month on the rise.
-Normally, the last week of February/first week of March is one of the year’s “sweet spots” for planning a vacation.
-In fact, we love it so much that it’s one of the top weeks of the year on our rankings of Best & Worst Months to Visit Walt Disney World.
-Even with slightly elevated wait times, we once again expect that to be true in early March 2024!
+Overall, March is a tale of two months–the last week of February/first week of March is one of the year’s “sweet spots” for planning a vacation.
+In fact, we love it so much that it’s one of the top weeks of the year on our aforementioned rankings.
+Thankfully, the timing of Mardi Gras means that will once again be the case in March 2026, and even those major youth events won’t be enough to move the needle all that much.
+It should be a great week to visit Walt Disney World.

-There’s a reason that window ranks so highly despite the wait times not being super low.
+The second week–at least, most of it–should also be pretty good, with slightly below average crowds.
+There’s a reason that window ranks so highly–and it’s not just that the wait times are low.
 March typically offers pleasant weather, longer hours, and the start of the spring bloom with Flower & Garden Festival beginning.
 After that, March’s attractiveness deteriorates, but even later in the month, I still think the weather goes a long way to compensate for crowds.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!